arjit95/WP-Droid/README.md

 # WP-Droid [WIP]

-An android app to convert your Wordpress website into an android app.
+A project to convert your Wordpress website into an android app.
 This app uses [WP API](v2.wp-api.org/) to work properly.
 The app is just an implementation of how wordpress api can be used to extend wordpress api and convert blog into an app.

 # Installation